Prophecies of Daniel

 Heard of “The Daniel Project”?
 The Daniel Project is a genuine investigative documentary that puts Daniel’s prophecies under a journalistic microscope.
 Presenter and self-confessed atheist Jeremy Hitchen accepts the challenge to investigate the plausibility of such prophecies.

-The film looks into end time prophecies of rapidly expanding travel and knowledge, a world leader, electronic ID, extreme weather events, the restoration of Israel, Middle East war and much more.
+The short film looks into end time prophecies of rapidly expanding travel and knowledge, a world leader, electronic ID, extreme weather events, the restoration of Israel, Middle East war and much more.
 By examining observable evidence (reality) it finds that prophecies appear to be unfolding one after the other with astonishing accuracy.
 Over 100 prophesied end time events have already occurred.
 Is the world as we know it rapidly coming to an end?

 Warning: this film may change your worldview!